mrlizhaozhi/documents-and-support-scripts/README.md

 # Documents and Support Scripts

-This repositiry contains various documents and support scripts, serving as a temporary tranfer vult.
+This repository contains various documents and support scripts, serving as a temporary tranfer vult.